 (GBR) Andy Murray def (JPN) Kei Nishikori 6-1, 6-4

 Murray was edgy early, as he has been throughout the tournament.
 Nothing has come easy for the Scot.
 In the 3rd-Round, he lost nine consecutive games to Fognini before turning it around.
 Steve Johnson took him to a deciding tie-break in the Quarterfinals.
 On Saturday, after breaking to go up 3-1, Murray was warned for a time-violation.
 An early mental unraveling wasn’t out of the question.
-Thankfully for Andy, Kei was too exhasuted to capitalize.
+Thankfully for Andy, Kei was too exhausted to capitalize.
 Murray took the first-set 6-1.

 In the second, Murray was still pissed at chair umpire Carlos Ramos, but continued to roll.
 On serve during the first sit-down, Andy’s verbal jabs at Ramos earned him another code violation for unsportsmanlike conduct.
 To his credit, Andy focused-up between the lines, earning another break before the changeover.
-While Nishikori managed to erase two match points, Murray held-through – overcoming his frustration with Ramos – to reach his second consecutive Olympic Gold Medal match.
+While Nishikori managed to erase two match points, Murray held-through – overcoming his frustration with Ramos – to reach his second consecutive Gold Medal match.

 Andy Murray’s Road to the Gold Medal Match: